hlissner/emacs-nlinum-hl/README.md

 mitigate disappearing line numbers (a known issue with nlinum).
 Read more on this below.

-nlinum 1.7 offers current-line highlighting, but doesn't seem to be available in popular package repos (only 1.6).
-I also believe my implementation is noticeably faster.
+nlinum 1.7 offers current-line highlighting, but as of this writing only 1.6 is available on ([M]ELPA|Marmalade).
+I also believe my implementation to be faster.

 > This was once a part of [doom-themes]